There is a saying in the goat community - "Goats are like potato chips. You can't have just one."

 2. Pour goat milk on cereal or granola.
 I don't regularly buy packaged cereal because of the high sugar content.
 But when we do, it's goat milk all the way!
 And I love a breakfast of homemade granola with fruit and goat milk.

 5. Kefir.
 Kefir is one of those things that many people have never heard of.
 If you are unfamiliar with kefir, it is similar to yogurt in that beneficial bacteria process the goat milk and make it very healthy.
 It doesn't taste like yogurt, but has a unique tangy taste.
 I've heard it referred to as "champagne milk".
 And while I wouldn't describe it that way, it does give an idea of what kefir tastes like.
-We make kefir daily at our house with live kefir grains and are working toward being able to make it available for sale.
+It is simple to make kefir daily at home with live kefir grains.

 6. Goat Milk Fudge.
 Super yummy barely begins to describe how creamy and good our goat milk fudge is.
-We are now selling this fudge in The Sweet Shop in many different flavors if you want some inspiration to make your own, or just want it right now!.
+We've made many different varieties, but the peanut butter goat milk fudge is the most popular!

 7. Cajeta.
 Cajeta is a goat milk caramel sauce that I add to everything from sliced apples, to ice cream, to rice pudding, to marshmallows.
 So many foods are given a special touch when cajeta is added.

 8. Goat Milk Caramel Candies.
-Emery is the candy making king in our family.
-He makes toffee and goat milk caramel candy that he dips in chocolate that is beyond delicious.
+Emery is the candy-making king in our family.
+He makes goat milk toffee and goat milk caramel candy that he dips in chocolate.
+His candies are beyond delicious.
 In fact, he won "best dessert" at a party we attended.
-He continues to experiment with new caramel candies that he offers in the Sweet Shop.

 9. Goat Milk Egg Nog.
 Egg nog is not just for the holidays.
 We make it year-round and enjoy it with our farm-fresh eggs.

 10. Goat Milk Gelato (or Ice Cream).
-I was given this Ice Cream Maker* one year and we have enjoyed many flavors of goat milk ice cream since.
+I was given an Ice Cream Maker one year and we have enjoyed many flavors of goat milk ice cream since.
 The varieties you can make are only limited by your imagination.
-I even keep an extra ice cream bowl* in the freezer so we can make different kinds back-to-back.
-(Update: We now serve our gelato in the Sweet Shop and have it available in take-home pint containers).

 12. Goat Milk Smoothies and Milk Shakes.
 Other than a good set of knives, in my opinion what every kitchen needs is a good blender.
-I have a K-tec blender* and we use it multiple times daily.
 Everyone in my family usually has some form of smoothie or milk shake at least once a day.
 We all agree that they taste so much better with goat milk.
 One trick is to maintain a supply of frozen goat milk cubes (easily made in silicone ice cube trays).
 We use these (instead of water ice cubes) to make our smoothies cold and they keep the smoothie from tasting watered-down.

 13. Cooking with Goat Milk.
 Unless you are vegan, many recipes call for milk.
 We simply use our goat milk whenever milk is needed.
 We also often replace water with milk if we think the milk will add good flavor (which it usually does).
-Some of our favorite milk based recipes include pancakes, biscuits with sausage gravy, fettucini alfredo, and rice pudding.
-I'll try to get recipes posted for these at some point.
+Some of our favorite milk-based recipes include pancakes, biscuits with sausage gravy, fettuccini alfredo, and rice pudding.

 15. Make Goat Milk Soap.
 And of course, our favorite way to use up our goat milk is in goat milk soap.
 Goat Milk Stuff allows us to work together as a family, raise our goats, and help people with their skin issues.
 It doesn't get much better than that!